 - Keep It Current: If anything changes, like new legal requirements, update your template.

 How long does it take to get a prescription label?

 The time it takes to get a prescription label varies from one pharmacy to another, and it can take as little as five minutes or as much as 45 minutes.

 The time it takes to get a prescription label depends on the type of medication and how busy the pharmacy is at that moment.
-The pharmacist will need to check the patient’s ID and look up their prescription history in their system, taking some time.
+The pharmacist must check the patient’s ID and prescription history in their system, taking some time.